fishbrain/engineering-blog/public/content/posts/boosting-efficiency-with-git-aliases/index.md

 ---
 title: "Boosting Efficiency With Git Aliases"
 date: "2021-10-26T11:15:55.150Z"
-subtitle: "We are developers and developers love making their lives easier by automating boring stuff which they need to do every day, couple of times.
-This article shows how to boost up your efficiency by introducing couple of Git aliases which helps you to automate some of the most used Git tasks."
+subtitle: "We are developers and developers love making their lives easier by automating boring stuff which they need to do every day.
+This article shows how to boost up your efficiency by introducing a couple of Git aliases which can help you to automate some of the most used Git tasks."
 imageSrc: boost-efficiency.png
 imageAlt: Boost Efficiency Git Commands
 author: knut-holm